coachbots/cctl/docs/source/configuration.rst

    # here will be used to control the coachbots.
    conf_path = /home/marko/.config/coachswarm/coachswarm.conf

+   # These two configuration parameters specify the minimum and maximum ID of
+   # the coachbots. id_range_min is the smallest ID in the coachswarm while
+   # id_range_max is the biggest ID of the coachswarm.
+   id_range_min = 0
+   id_range_max = 99

    [camera]
    # The name of the raw device to be used as the input video stream.
 You can
    # find this with `cat /sys/class/video4linux/video*/name` of the appropriate